 Arrive Isla Espiritu Santo 11:30 – 12:30

-Power dinghy to shore, exploring remote beaches, hiking well-marked nature trails, swimming, snorkeling, spear fishing, kayaking, paddle board, water sports, tours of rock formations and prime snorkeling areas
+Power dinghy to shore, exploring remote beaches, hiking well-marked nature trails, swimming, snorkeling, kayaking, paddle board, water sports, tours of rock formations and prime snorkeling areas

 Freshly grilled chicken, steak, or fish dishes, accompanied by our own chef prepared salsas, chutneys, slaws, chips, guacamole, etc. The on board lunch, includes an assortment of snacks, soft drinks, and an open bar